Alessio-Traficante/hyper-py/README.md

 `Hyper-py` requires a configuration file named **`hyper_config.yaml`** in order to run.

->The first time you run `Hyper-py` a new hyper_config.yaml will be created automatically in the CWD, then you must setup all paths and paramenters.<br>
+>The first time you run `Hyper-py` a new hyper_config.yaml will be created automatically in the Current Working Directory (CWD), then you must setup all paths and parameters.<br>
 >If you already have a configuration file ready or you have moved the new configuration file to a different folder, provide the path as argument.

 If no path is provided, the application will look for it in this order:
-1. Path passed as CLI argument
+1. Path passed as Command Line Interface (CLI) argument
-2. `hyper_config.yaml` in the current working directory (CWD)
+2. `hyper_config.yaml` in the CWD
 3. User configuration directory
     - Linux/macOS: `~/.config/hyper-py/hyper_config.yaml`
     - Windows: `%APPDATA%\HyperPy\hyper_config.yaml`